 BMS 648 Medical Biochemistry: 5 Credit Hours

-Placement in the Curriculum: Year One
+Placement in the Curriculum: Year One, Fall Semester

-Duration: August – December
+Duration: September – December

-Synopsis: Medical biochemistry teaches the basic principles of biochemistry that govern human physiology in health and in diseases.
-The course is designed to link basic biochemistry to physiology, pathology, pharmacology, clinical diagnosis and nutrition.
-Student will initially learn about the structural and basic functions of nucleic acids, proteins, lipids and carbohydrates.
-The biosyntheses, trafficking and degradation of macromolecules and their relevancy to diseases will be discussed.
-Principles of enzymes catalysis and characterization of enzyme inhibitors as drugs will be introduced and followed by a session of “The Biochemistry of Blood” where many of the basic biochemical principles are applied to understand the functions of blood.
-Fuel metabolism session will discuss energy conversion in our body, how foods are digested and absorbed, ATP is synthesized and being utilized in various cellular coupling processes.
-Students will learn all major pathways that regulated carbohydrates, amino acids, nucleic acids and lipids metabolism.
-Special emphasis is put on their interrelationships in different organs, physiological and diseases states.
-Clinical correlation in each of the metabolic pathway will be discussed including diabetes and hypoglycemia, lysosomal storage diseases, hypercholesterolemia and atherosclerosis .
-The final part of the course will focus on cellular responses to oxidative damages, drug metabolism, alcoholism, hormonal regulation and the biochemistry underlying inflammation and cancer proliferation.
+Synopsis: Medical biochemistry teaches the basic principles of biochemistry that govern human physiology in health and in disease.
+The course is designed to link basic principles in biochemistry and metabolism to physiology, pathology, pharmacology, clinical diagnosis and nutrition.
+Students initially learn about the structural and basic functions of nucleic acids, proteins, lipids and carbohydrates.
+The biosyntheses, trafficking and degradation of macromolecules and their relevancy to disease are discussed.
+Principles of enzymes catalysis and characterization of enzyme inhibitors as drugs is introduced.
+Fuel metabolism sessions discuss energy conversion in our body, how foods are digested and absorbed, ATP is synthesized and utilized in various cellular coupling processes.
+Students learn all the major pathways that regulate carbohydrate, amino acid, nucleic acid and lipid metabolism.
+Special emphasis is put on their integration, hormonal regulation and interrelationships in different tissues and organs during both normal physiologic and disease states.
+Clinical correlations for each of the metabolic pathways are discussed at length, including diabetes and hypoglycemia, lysosomal storage diseases, hypercholesterolemia and atherosclerosis, defects in amino acid and nucleic acid metabolism etc. The final part of the course focuses on cellular responses to oxidative damage, drug metabolism, ethanol metabolism and alcoholism, hormonal regulation of metabolism, and the biochemistry underlying inflammation and cancer proliferation.

 Competencies: In completing this course, the students will have acquired the basic knowledge in biochemistry that is related to physiology, pathology and pharmacology, the etiology of various diseases the their diagnostic methods.
 The students should have an thorough understanding on the importance of nutrition as the front line treatment and prevention of diseases.
 The goal of this course is to build the foundation of biochemistry knowledge that allow students to enter clinical sciences with an understanding of the molecular basis of diseases and their treatments.
 In the process of completing Nutrition course, the student will have acquired the following competencies: Recognize and describe the role of nutrition in the cause, prevention, and treatment of disease.